 I only figured it out because I opened up the NES so I could get access to the PCB while it was running, for the purpose of logic probing.
 When I put the PCB in the first time, I had to push it down to make good contact.
 That put the PCB at a weird angle that broke the

 /OE patch wire loose from the ‘ground’ pin (I hadn’t soldered it very well while experimenting) and the game booted anyway, in its full glory.
 That’s weird, I said.

 After I realized what I had done (about 15 minutes later,) it was just a quick resolder job to the other point and then the game reliably booted when inserted properly.

 It seems in the end that the problem was two-fold:

-- Even though the PCB booted fine when it was a Casino Kid, I must have contaminated the pins of the cartridge slot or had inadequate pressure on the pins because the cartridge ‘case’ was only attached with one of the three screws.
+- Even though the PCB booted fine when it was a Casino Kid, I must have contaminated the pins of the cartridge slot with flux residue or had inadequate pressure on the pins because the cartridge ‘case’ was only attached with one of the three screws.
 I had probably done this properly early on when I had

 /CEconnected, but because of this the game wouldn’t boot properly anyway.